Vulgar Logos

 Institute Of Oriental Studies (Instituto de Estudos Orientais) Logo

-The Brazilian Institute has presented a special logo to promote the Center for Oriental Studies.
-Initially, the logo consists of a pagoda with a sunrise background.
-Well, if you look closely, you can select all the elements.
+The Brazilian Institute introduced a special logo to promote the Center for Oriental Studies.
+Initially, the logo represents a pagoda against a sunrise background.
+If you look closely, you can make out all the elements.
 But at first glance, you immediately see something different.
-The Institute of Oriental Studies removed the logo after a heated discussion about additional overtones began.
-The image’s idea is very symbolic; it is only necessary to work out the details and change the shapes.
+The Institute of Oriental Studies removed the logo after a heated discussion of the additional subtext.
+The idea of the image is very symbolic; it is only necessary to work out the details and change the forms.

 Office of Government Commerce